kharesimran/GeoPythonWorkshop/README.md

 # GeoPython-Workshop
 For the GeoPython Workshop, Easy Programming QGIS with Python for Expression Functions.

-## What can we accomplish with Custom Python Expression Functions in QGIS?
+## Custom Python Expression Functions in QGIS
-  Expression functions in QGIS give us the power to perform tasks in a customized way.
-During this workshop we will discuss how we can write functions for the following tasks to meet our specific needs.
+  Expression functions in QGIS give us the power to automate tasks, perform calculations on the available data, and custom select and label features using Python.
+During this workshop we will discuss how we can write expression functions to customize the  tasks to meet our specific needs.
   * Feature selection
   * Field calculation
   * Feature labeling